guilhemmarchand/trackme/docs/rest_api_reference.rst

 blocklist_ds_host_del / Delete host in block list for data sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint deletes an existing recordreturned as a JSON array, its requires a DELETE call with no data required:**
+**This endpoint deletes an existing record returned as a JSON array, it requires a DELETE call with the following arguments:**

 - ``"data_host": "<value to be added to the blocklist, accepts wildcards and regular expressions>``
 - ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``